 HOW TO PREVENT LOSING EARRINGS: SECURING YOUR STUDS

-Insuring a fine jewelry investment was just as important in the Victorian era as it is today.
+Insuring a fine jewellery investment was just as important in the Victorian era as it is today.
 New technologies developed to secure these precious accessories.
 Wire catches, hinges and even threaded screw backs all came on the market in short time to make sure a high-society lady came and went to the party with her precious diamond studs intact.

 After a brief hiatus, stud earrings returned to fashion during World War II.
 Keeping accessories small was practical not only for the period’s hairstyles but also for women working during wartime.
-That’s not to say that this era’s earrings lacked style, as designs became more colorful and intricate than ever.
+That’s not to say that this era’s earrings lacked style, as designs became more colourful and intricate than ever.